andreaskaempf/adventofcode/2024/README.md

   inspected outputs for incremental input values, and used patterns found to converge on likely input ranges, and used brute force from there.

+* **Day 18** (Rust): Find shortest distance from one corner of a 71x71 grid to the oppposite corner, avoiding obstacles from a list of coordinates.
+For Part 1, just find the distance, using the first 1024 obstacles in the list.
+For Part 2, find the coordinates of the first obstacle that make it impossible to reach the location.
+Implemented Djikstra algorithm in Rust, works very well.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)